Introduction

 focus is to enable and sensitize each parish to take care of people

-in their locality with special needs - people whose numbers
+in their locality with special needs - people whose numbers are

-is also done on their behalf.
+done on their behalf.